Could stoic philosophy for PR professionals work?

 — Marcus Aurelius

 Tell PR stories of how organisations relentlessly can strive for honesty and transparency — even when uncomfortable.
-Convey PR messages of how all brands, without exception, can rid themselves of dishonesty and incompetence.
+Convey PR messages about how all brands, without exception, can rid themselves of dishonesty and incompetence.

 The Temperance Pitch